 The Tell-All Series: Do I Need a Financial Advisor?

-In Part I of this blog series we outlined the different ways in which financial advisors make money, in Part 2 we looked into the differences between a broker and a registered independent advisor (RIA), and in Part 3 we discussed what value a GREAT advisor offers to their clients.
+We’ve outlined the different ways in which financial advisors make money, looked into the differences between a broker and registered independent advisor (RIA), and discussed what value a GREAT advisor offers to their clients.

-In this blog, Part 4, we provide a couple of profiles, all with different personal financial situations and needs.
-These examples are not meant to be recommendations or to cover every scenario under the sun, but rather to serve as a starting point on the journey of financial-awareness.
+In this blog, you can take a look at several profiles, each with different personal financial situations and needs.
+These examples are not meant to be recommendations or to cover every scenario under the sun, but rather to serve as a starting point on the journey of financial awareness.